amueller69/Law-School-Notes/Spring-2019/Bankruptcy/01-StateCollectionLaw.md

   * (1) Garnishment-go into accounts/payroll and take money
   * (2) Right of prejudgment attachment of property (if afraid debtor will move assets abroad).
 This is not creation of a security interest
   * These remedies have been curbed by SCOTUS and now are usually limited to cases of fraud, basis to believe debtor will conceal assets, debtor not a resident of the state, contract claims where amount owed is ascertainable, etc
-  * Usually only if court decides on the probable validity of the creditor’s claim
+  * Usually only if court decides on the probable validity of the creditor's claim
   * Debtor can usually prevent with a surety bond
   * These are not constitutional unless the debtor is provided with a hearing and notice.
-* **Post-Judgment Liens**
+* **Judgment Liens**
-  * Arises after judgment is obtained in favor of the creditor
+  * A general lien which arises after judgment is obtained in favor of the creditor
+    * It applies to all of the property to which a judgement lien can apply
   * A judgment makes an unsecured creditor a judgment creditor
-    * The judgment creditor can go after property and assets (judicial lien)
+    * The judgment creditor can go after property and assets
   * Perfection - Sometimes perfection is automatic
     * Sometimes has to be docketed (up to creditor to make sure and notify debtor) and get a writ of execution (see below), but this usually only applies to real property
     * You need perfection to get priority
   * Attaches to all real property of the judgment debtor in the county where the judgment is docketed.
 Usually attaches to after-acquired property also.
 Life of the judgment is usually around 10 years.
 Can be renewed
   * In a few states it attaches to personal property also
   * Creditor can obtain sale of the property similar to judicial foreclosure
-* **Post-Judgment Execution Liens**
+* **Execution Liens**
+  * A specific lien which attaches to the property on which levy is made under the writ of execution
-  * Writs of execution - Usually apply to personal property
+  * Writs of execution - Usually apply to personal property since judgement liens generally do not attach to this
-    * You need to get a writ of execution to enforce a judicial lien
+    * You need to get a writ of execution to enforce the lien **in addition to** the judgment being obtained
-  * Can only arise if a writ of execution in addition to the judgment has been obtained
   * Judgment: Lienholder obtains sale by levying property pursuant to a writ of execution.
 Levying officer records the writ or notice of levy in the land records.
-The execution lien arises when this recording occurs for real property.
-For tangible personal property, it occurs with physical seizure, or notice of levy (depending on state law.
+The execution lien arises when this recording occurs for real property (varies by state, might be additional sale procedures).
+For tangible personal property, it occurs with physical seizure, or notice of levy (depends on state).
 For intangible personal property, it is done by garnishment of accounts or wages
   * Perfection: for personal property, execution lien is inchoate until the levying officer levies the property in some states.
 Not perfected until the actual levy.
-Often difficult because levying officers work slowly.
+Often difficult because levying officers work slowly or reluctant to size property due to elected status.
 Until perfected, you are like an unsecured creditor if the debtor goes into bankruptcy.
 Other states only require the writ of execution for perfection
+  * CR could also seize the property themselves as long as there is no breach of peace
+    * Breach of peace used to mean threat of violence, but now there can't be a scene – basically, DR needs to either not know or allow CR to take

 ## Priority

 * General Rule: First to (1) file or (2) perfect gets priority
   * Exceptions:
     * Purchase Money Security Interest (PMSI) gets special priority above all
+      * The PMSI's priority attaches only to that specific piece of the DR's property (even if that CR has interests in other pieces of DR's property).
+This is justified because a special relationship is formed between the DR and CR as to this specific piece of property – the PMSI CR gets priority because of this
     * Buyer in the Ordinary Course of Business: if the debtor is in the business of selling something, the consumer is going to assume that the debtor can sell/perform his business free of liens.
 Thus, if the debtor sells the collateral and the sale is authorized, a buyer who buys takes it free of any existing security interests (ie later buyer has priority over the earlier lender)
+      * CR made it possible for DR to buy the item, or CR is selling the item
+      * Car dealership example: the bank might have security interests in all of the dealership's cars, but the buyer's interest in the car takes precedence over the bank's when the car is purchased (despite the first in time rule).
+The bank can seize the proceeds from the dealership
 * Basic Priorities **Outside** Bankruptcy:
   1. Perfected property interests
      * If more than one, first in time rule